makazhan/uoe-msc-projects-2020/README.md

 -- `train_gpu.sh` / `train_cpu.sh` - training a default OpenNMT seq2seq architecture on gpu/cpu.

-One thing to note here is that you can specify the maximum length of the source and target sequences.
+One thing to note here is that you can specify the maximum length of the source and target sequences at the data pre-processing step.
 If those values are not set, the sequences will be truncated, if too long, at default length of 50.